janw4ld/baremetal-k8s/README.md

     rkManager/ActiveConnection/11)
     ```

-1. Create a new libvirt network for the bridge:
+1. Create a new libvirt network for the bridge

     ```console
     $ cat <<EOF >bridge.xml